mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 launcher_creator.py -b 'srun downloadReads.sh' -n downloadReads -q shortq7 -t 06:00:00 -e studivanms@gmail.com
 sbatch --mem=200GB downloadReads.slurm

+# NOTE: This script has been stalling at the gunzip stage - run this if so:
+for F in *.gz; do echo "gunzip $F" >> unzip; done launcher_creator.py -j unzip -n unzip -q shortq7 -t 6:00:00 -e studivanms@gmail.com sbatch unzip.slurm

 # double check you have the correct number of files as samples
 ll *.fastq | wc -l